pjakiela/ECON379/exercises/E7B-TWFE.md

 Start by familiarizing yourself with the data set.
 What are the first and last years included in the sample?
 Which countries eliminated school fees in the 1990s?
 How many countries eliminated primary school fees after 2010?

+We are going to be looking at the outcome variable `gross_enroll`, but this variable is missing for some country-years.
+How many?
+Go ahead and drop those observations to make your life easier.

 <br>

 #### The Mechanics of Two-Way Fixed Effects